-You might be able to claim Housing Benefit if you:
+You can only claim Housing Benefit if :

 Apply now >>